French Employment Law

-French employment legislation counts itself amongst the most complex and protective labor codes in Europe.
-It does not recognize the concept of “employment at will” and encourages employers to consider dismissals as a last resort only.
+Labor laws in France are amongst the most complex and protective labor codes in Europe.
+The labor laws in France do not recognize the concept of “employment at will” and encourage employers to consider dismissals as a last resort only.
 In most cases, it is advisable to implement corrective measures first, such as performance improvement plans; or ultimately negotiate a mutual separation agreement with the employee (known locally as a “rupture conventionelle”).

-Although employers may initiate dismissal proceedings, final approval from French authorities may be required.
+Although employers may initiate terminating an employee in France, final approval from French authorities may be required.
 A “cause réelle et sérieuse” (real and serious cause), as defined by French law, must be proven prior to dismissing an employee and strict dismissal procedures must be followed.
 Employees may not legally contract out of these rules.

-The French labor code recognizes three justifiable grounds for dismissal:
+The labor laws in France recognizes three justifiable grounds for dismissal:

 - Voluntary Personal Grounds